2022 South Carolina House of Representatives election

-The 2022 South Carolina House of Representatives elections were held on November 8, 2022, as part of the biennial United States elections.
+The 2022 South Carolina House of Representatives election took place on November 8, 2022, as part of the biennial United States elections.
 South Carolina voters elected state representatives in all 124 of the state's house districts.
 Republicans flipped eight seats held by Democrats, while Democrats flipped one seat held by a Republican; with their majority expanded by a net gain of seven seats, Republicans achieved a supermajority in the chamber.

 Results summary

 The 2022 election results are compared below to the 2020 election.

 Retirements

 In total, 13 representatives (two Democrats and 11 Republicans) retired, one of whom (a Republican) sought another office.